Nexspire-Solutions/nexcrm-frontend/README.md

 In **development**, connects to `localhost:3001` by default.

 In **production**, uses dynamic tenant-based API:
-- User visits: `acme.nexcrm.in`
+- User visits: `crm.nexspiresolutions.co.in?tenant=acme`
-- API calls go to: `https://acme-api.nexcrm.in/api`
+- API calls go to: `https://acme.crm-api.nexspiresolutions.co.in/api`

 ## License